Work People's College

-Work People's College as it appeared in 1913.
-Note the parallel American and red flags flying over the building.

-Work People's College (Työväen Opisto) was a radical labor college (a type of a folk high school governed by the worker's movement) established in Smithville (Duluth), then a suburb of Duluth, Minnesota, in 1907 by the Finnish Socialist Federation of the Socialist Party of America.
+Work People's College (Työväen Opisto) was a radical labor college (a type of a folk high school governed by the worker's movement) established in Smithville, then a suburb of Duluth, Minnesota, in 1907 by the Finnish Socialist Federation of the Socialist Party of America.
 School administrators and faculty were sympathetic to the syndicalist left wing of the Finnish labor movement and the institution came into the orbit of the Industrial Workers of the World during the 1914-1915 factional battle that split the Finnish Federation.
 The school ceased operation in 1941.

 In 2012 the Twin Cities branch of the Industrial Workers of the World relaunched Work People's College on a limited basis as a summer training camp for the group's activists and organizers.